 5.2.1.1.1 General

 The supplementary services Location Notification operation enables the AMF to trigger the end-user notification verification process on the UE using NAS signalling.
 The supplementary services messages are transported using the DL NAS Transport message and the UL NAS Transport message defined in 3GPP TS 24.501 [3].
-UE Location Privacy Indication information may be included in Location Notification Return Result to indicate whether subsequent LCS requests will be allowed or disallowed by the UE.
-Figure 5.2.1.1.1.1 illustrates an example of the NAS signalling transport applicable to a 5GC-MT-LR procedure for immediate or deferred location.
+UE Location Privacy Indication information may be included in Location Notification Return Result to indicate whether subsequent LCS requests or ranging and sidelink positioning requests will be allowed or disallowed by the UE.
+Figure 5.2.1.1.1.1 illustrates an example of the NAS signalling transport applicable to a 5GC-MT-LR procedure for immediate or deferred location or to a SL-MT-LR procedure for immediate or deferred location.

 Figure 5.2.1.1.1.1: NAS signalling transport for Supplementary Services Location Notification